softwaresaved/byte-sized-rse/episodes/23-analysing-code.md

 If we now edit the file, and go to line 9, column 35, we can see that there is an unnecessary space.

-QUESTION: who’s managed to run pylint on the example code?
+QUESTION: who's managed to run pylint on the example code?
 Yes/No

-Let’s fix this issue now by removing the space, save the changed file, and then re-run pylint on it.
+Let's fix this issue now by removing the space, save the changed file, and then re-run pylint on it.